Spec 008 — Testing¶

 | Add interceptor (recorder) | (rf/reg-frame :test-frame {:interceptors [event-recorder]}) |

-| Assertion: read app-db | (rf/get-frame-db :test-frame) |
+| Assertion: read app-db | (rf/app-db-value :test-frame) |

-| Assertion: read snapshot | @(rf/sub-machine :auth/state-machine) (or (rf/snapshot-of [:rf/machines :auth/state-machine]) for storage-layer assertions) |
+| Assertion: read snapshot | @(rf/sub-machine :auth/state-machine) (or (rf/snapshot-of [:rf/runtime :machines :snapshots :auth/state-machine]) for storage-layer assertions) |

 | Pure machine simulation | (machine-transition definition snapshot event) — no frame needed |

-| Machine cleanup on destroy | (rf/destroy-frame f) — disposes sub-cache, stops router, clears overrides |
+| Machine cleanup on destroy | (rf/destroy-frame! f) — disposes sub-cache, stops router, clears overrides |

 | Static sub-graph inspection | (rf/sub-topology) |